 - Packed full of veggies

-A Vegetarian Paella needs a flavourful base to help get the perfect taste without the need of adding too much salt or stock.
+A Vegan Paella needs a flavourful base to help get the perfect taste without the need of adding too much salt or stock.
 For our base, we prepare a rich sauce using fresh tomatoes, a little bit of red pepper, garlic, onion, salt, pepper, paella spices, and a little bit of sugar.

 With all these ingredients perfectly cooked and blended you will have a rich tomato sauce that will be later used as our base for the dish.